Israel's Matomy buys majority stake in Germany's Team Internet

 Matomy CEO Ofer Druker said Team Internet will provide the company with another channel of media to offer advertisers.

 "They are feeding into our suite of services and abilities," he told Reuters.
-"They are about performance but in another channel which is domain monetization."
+"They are about performance but in another channel which is domain monetisation."

 "We want to retain some ownership in the company," Zeifang said.
 "We decided that selling 50 percent (more) to Matomy and allowing them to gain a majority brings a lot to the table and helps bring the company to the next level ...
 There are a lot of synergies between the two products."